-Our top pick in the best shoes for metatarsalgia is Brooks Ghost 13.
+Our top choices among the best shoes for metatarsalgia are:

 Metatarsalgia (also known as stone bruise) is a painful condition caused by a compromised balance in the metatarsal bones.
 There is swelling in the ball of the foot that causes shooting pain in the forefoot and numbness in the toe.

 Metatarsalgia is a common malady that affects athletes who play high-impact sports that involve a lot of running and jumping.
 The quick take-off and change of direction in sports can cause a sudden transfer of force to the front of the foot causing it to be more prone to injury.

 But non-athletes can have metatarsalgia also when they often wear ill-fitting and high-heeled shoes.
 These shoes can put stress on the ball of your foot, causing harm to the metatarsals.
 Other factors that may add up are weight gain, aging, high arches, stress fractures, bunions, arthritis, and Morton’s neuroma.

 Even though metatarsalgia is not a serious problem, this pain affecting the ball of the foot can take away your balance.
 But treatments like good rest, use of ice, and putting on supportive shoes can ease or get rid of the pain.

 The best shoes for metatarsalgia are comfortable shoes with stabilizing features because they take the weight off the ball of the foot.

 Here’s what to look for in a shoe:

 - Enough cushioning in the ball of the foot.